crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ## Topics covered in this section

 * **Two key cybersecurity paradigms**
-* **Blue teaming**
+* **Blue teaming core functions**
 * **SOC (Security Operations Center)**
 * **SIRT/CSIRT (Security Incident Response Team/Computer SIRT)**
 * **Ethical hacking vs red teaming**

 ### Two key cybersecurity paradigms

-Since a malicious hacker may be an insider or an outsider, an effective cybersecurity defense strategy often necessitates a two-prone approach to security testing: outsider’s attack (more associated with offensive security and black box testing) and insider’s attack (more associated with defensive security and white box testing).&#x20;
+Since a malicious hacker may be an insider or an outsider, an effective cybersecurity defense strategy often necessitates a two-prone approach to security testing: outsider’s attack (more associated with offensive security and black box testing) and insider’s attack (more associated with defensive security and white box testing).

 **Two key cybersecurity paradigms**